Nurx offers at home test kits for common STIs for as little as $75 with insurance or $150 per month without insurance.

 HIV is transmitted through certain bodily fluids, including blood, breast milk, semen, and vaginal/rectal fluids.
-HIV is actually a fairly difficult virus to transmit, as it dies when it comes in contact with oxygen.
+HIV is actually a fairly difficult virus to transmit, as it dies when it dries.
 HIV requires direct fluid-to-fluid transmission, like through condomless anal sex or by sharing syringes with someone living with HIV.

 HIV cannot be transmitted through saliva, touching, hugging, sharing utensils/plates, sharing a bathroom, sharing a shaving razor, or any other activity outside of direct sexual activity, a blood transfusion before 1985, or sharing used syringes.